-I’m a writer — I started out professionally in the 80’s writing radio advertising copy, before taking on photography…and eventually returned to my first love, which is writing.
-My son is now the photographer.
+I’m a writer first — I started out professionally in the 80’s, writing radio advertising copy before taking on photography…and eventually returned to my first love, which is writing.

 I’m a health fanatic — I lost a significant amount of weight in 2012, by changing my lifestyle, habits, nutrition and supplements…..and now I’m PASSIONATE about helping others find that same success.
-I absolutely understand how much it hurts to look in a mirror, or shop for clothes that don’t fit right, and just not like what I see reflected.
-I understand the emotions. the sadness, the desperation and even the fear that your prospects feel….I’ve been your prospect.
+I know firsthand the pain of shopping for tent-like clothes, or avoiding mirrors because I don’t like the reflection.
+I understand the emotions, the sadness, and even the fear and desperation that your prospects feel….I’ve been your prospect.
 I’ve been your customer.
 I can speak to them in a voice they’ll recognize.

 My Weight Loss Story:

 “Just swallow the ******* pill!”
 My 10-year-old son, newly diagnosed with ADHD wouldn’t–couldn’t— swallow his first huge, and to him, scary, pill.
 My yelling and profanity didn’t help.

 “Do not crush,” it stated emphatically on the package.